Why plumbers call it ‘Brown Friday’

-(KTLA) — While shoppers across the U.S. consider the Friday after Thanksgiving Black Friday, plumbers know it by a different name.
-Ever heard of “Brown Friday?”
+While shoppers across the U.S. consider the Friday after Thanksgiving Black Friday, plumbers call it “Brown Friday.”

 Sounds gross, right?
 Well, it is, but not for the reasons you would expect.

-For plumbers, the day after Thanksgiving is one of their busiest days of the year due to the increased amount of house calls regarding clogged drains and broken garbage disposals — and, despite its moniker, not clogged toilets.
+For plumbers, the day after Thanksgiving is their busiest day of the year due to the increased amount of house calls regarding clogged drains and broken garbage disposals – and, despite its moniker, not clogged toilets.

-More food cooked on Thanksgiving means more waste, which guests don’t always depose of correctly.
+More food cooked on Thanksgiving equates to more waste, which guests don’t always depose of correctly.

 Here are a few tips for Thanksgiving hosts this year to help you avoid calling a plumber on Brown Friday.